ATC-mmueller/euler_project_solutions/README.md

 # euler_project_solutions
-My attempts at solving the problems from projecteuler.net while familiarizing myself with several programming languages.
+My attempts at solving the problems from projecteuler.net while familiarizing myself with different programming languages.